 Meet our Staff

 Kadlec joined Oakton in 1980, when the College was located in Morton Grove.
-She has been the Public Safety administrative assistant since 2004, maintaining police records, supervising the police cadets, and serving as a telecommunicator.
+She has been the assistant since 2004, maintaining police records, supervising the police cadets, and serving as a telecommunicator.
 Previously, Kadlec worked with the MLT/PBT program and in the former Communications Division office.

 Officer Kopecky, who joined Oakton in 2014, received his training at the Suburban Law Enforcement Academy in Glen Ellyn.
 He earned his associate of arts degree in law enforcement at Oakton, and a bachelor's degree in liberal arts from Northern Illinois University.